josuigoa/hl-mac-bundler/README.md

 # HashLink OSX bundler

-Since the HashLink VM is not very portable in OSX systems.
-The HL executalbe is looking for the libraries in the instalation paths even if the library is in the same folder.
+The HashLink VM is not very portable in OSX systems.
+The HL executable is looking for the libraries in the instalation paths even if the library is in the same folder.
 For example, HL will look for `libSDL2-2.0.0.dylib` in the `/usr/local/opt/sdl2/lib/` folder, where it is installed.

-# What does this script?
+# What does this script do?

 * Read the libraries needed by the `hdll` files that are close to the executable
 * Copy to that folder all the `dylib` files needed.